Freelancers Insurance Online :: Calculators

 Business Insurance – Sum Insured Calculator

-Add up the replacement value for your premises, contents, stock and equipment.
-Estimate a Business Interruption (Gross Profit) sum based on your indemnity period.
-This tool totals the items you enter and produces a neat JSON summary you can send with a quote request.
+Work through the steps to total replacement values for your premises, contents, stock and equipment, and estimate a Business Interruption (Gross Profit) sum based on your indemnity period.
+This is a planning tool only – not a quote or personal advice.

-Most businesses will choose ex‑GST if they can claim input tax credits.
+Most businesses choose ex‑GST if they can claim input tax credits.

-Buildings (if you own the premises)
+2) Buildings (if you own the premises)

 Main structure, internal fit‑out (if part of building), structural improvements.
-Tenants usually insure fit‑out under "contents" unless required by lease.

 Retail stock, raw materials, work‑in‑progress, chilled/frozen stock.
-Consider peak stock levels if seasonal.
+Consider peak stock if seasonal.

-Portable tools & property (away from premises)
+7) Portable tools & property (away from premises)

-Laptops, tools, diagnostic equipment taken off‑site.
+Laptops, tools and equipment taken off‑site.
 Often insured under General Property/Portable.

-Business Interruption (Gross Profit)
+8) Business Interruption (Gross Profit) & results

 As defined in policy wordings: usually turnover minus uninsured working expenses.